The laboratory is comprised of units specializing in specific areas of forensic analyses.

 Breath Alcohol Calibration

 Repairs and calibrates all Intoxilyzer units that are used for analysis of breath alcohol levels throughout the state.
-Criminalists train and certify all law enforcement officers in the use of the Intoxilyzer units.
-Additionally, the unit evaluates and approves all preliminary breath testers (PBTs) used by law enforcement in the state.
+Criminalists train and certify law enforcement officers in the use of the Intoxilyzer units.
+Additionally, the unit evaluates and approves all preliminary breath test devices (PBTs) used by law enforcement in the state.

-Performs analysis of electronic devices to preserve, acquire and recover data from media containing digital evidence.
+Performs analyses to preserve, acquire and recover data from media containing digital evidence.
 Exams attempt to recover data that has been deleted, hidden or altered as well as work to attempt access to encrypted data, recover passwords and/or circumvent schemes designed to prevent access.
 The section also may verify and validate digital information and the integrity of the original media.
 Evidence received include mobile devices, computers, network systems, memory devices and drives, vehicle infotainment systems and other data storage media.

 Analyzes submitted materials for the presence of controlled drugs.
-The types of evidence analyzed include unknown powders,tablets, vegetative samples and liquids as well as drug paraphernalia and other items suspected of containing controlled drugs.
-Additionally, the unit has DEA trained clandestine laboratory chemists that assist with clandestine laboratory scene processing and safety assessments.
+The types of evidence analyzed include unknown powders, tablets, vegetative samples and liquids as well as drug paraphernalia and other items suspected to contain controlled drugs.
+Additionally, the unit has DEA-trained clandestine laboratory chemists that assist with clandestine laboratory scene processing and safety assessments.

 Firearms and Toolmarks

-Processes evidence to develop/preserve fingerprints, footwear, tire, fabric, indented writing and/or other latent impressions.
+Processes evidence to develop/preserve fingerprints, footwear, tire, fabric, indented writing or other latent impressions.
 Analysis includes comparison of latent finger/palm impressions, questioned footwear and tire impressions to known samples for identification or exclusion.
-The Tri-State (ME, NH & VT) and FBI (National) ABIS systems are used for searching against finger and palm prints.
+The Tri-State (ME, NH &VT) and FBI (National) ABIS systems are used for searching against finger and palm prints.